 Tribal Nations

-The U.S. Drought Monitor map is updated weekly on Thursday mornings, with data valid through the previous Tuesday at 7 am Eastern.
+The U.S. Drought Monitor is released every Thursday morning, with data valid through Tuesday at 7am Eastern.

 A drought index combines multiple drought indicators (e.g., precipitation, temperature, soil moisture) to depict drought conditions.
 For some products, like the U.S. Drought Monitor, authors combine their analysis of drought indicators with input from local observers.
 Other drought indices, like the Standardized Precipitation Index (SPI), use an objective calculation to describe the severity, location, timing, and/or duration of drought.